Cesar Chavez (film)

-Cesar Chavez is a 2014 Mexican-American biographical film produced and directed by Diego Luna about the life of American labor leader Cesar Chavez, who cofounded the United Farm Workers.
+Cesar Chavez is a 2014 biographical film produced and directed by Diego Luna about the life of American labor leader Cesar Chavez, who cofounded the United Farm Workers.
 The film stars Michael Peña as Chavez.
 John Malkovich co-stars as the owner of a large industrial grape farm who leads the opposition to Chavez's organizing efforts.
 It premiered in the Berlinale Special Galas section of the 64th Berlin International Film Festival.

 Plot

 The film follows Cesar Chavez's efforts to organize 50,000 farm workers in California.
 Some of them were braceros—temporary workers from Mexico permitted to live and work in the United States in agriculture, and required to return to Mexico if they stopped working.
 Working conditions are very poor for the farmworkers, who also suffer from racism and brutality at the hands of the employers and local Californians.

 To help the workers, Cesar Chavez (Michael Peña) forms a labor union known as the United Farm Workers (UFW).
 Chavez's efforts are opposed, sometimes violently, by the owners of the large industrial farms where the farmworkers work.
 The film touches on several major nonviolent campaigns by the UFW: the Delano grape strike, the Salad Bowl strike, and the 1975 Modesto march.